 What Are Keyloggers and How Do You Remove Them?

-Keyloggers can track key input to collect your data.
+Keyloggers are spyware that can record your keystrokes.
+Bad actors use them to steal your passwords, money, and identity.
 We’ll show you how to spot and remove them.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 This is one of many unfortunate keylogger attacks.
-As keylogger attacks continue to rise, it’s important to understand what keyloggers are, how they are used, their risks, and how to protect yourself from them.
+As the number of such attacks continues to rise, it’s important to understand what keyloggers are, how they're used, and what you can do to protect your devices — and identity.

 In this article